jgrelet/weather_web_sensors/README.md

 ```

 ## Testing
-Edit and run main_terminal to check all sensors
+Edit and run main_terminal to check all sensors in text mode
 ``` bash
 MPY: soft reboot
 Temperature : 23.0°C